Farm anger adds to India's economic worries

 India's second-biggest sugar producing state, Uttar Pradesh, raised the price sugar mills must pay for the new season crop by as much as 19 percent this year to 235-250 rupees per 100 kg.

-That has hurt loss-making sugar companies like Balrampur Chini Mills Ltd (BACH.NS), Simbhaoli Sugars Ltd (SIMB.NS) and Shree Renuka Sugars (SRES.NS), whose share prices have fallen 41 to 72 percent since the start of 2011.
+That has hurt loss-making sugar companies like Balrampur Chini Mills Ltd, Simbhaoli Sugars Ltd and Shree Renuka Sugars, whose share prices have fallen 41 to 72 percent since the start of 2011.

 "Millers can't pay farmers a higher price by just selling sugar in the local market," said Kamal Jain, managing director of Kamal Jain Trading Services, a sugar brokerage.